Skip to Main Content

 • Search for peer-reviewed articles on your topic and filter by date or relevance to find the most useful sources

-Upload research papers you already have, and Research Rabbit builds a visual network of related papers and authors.
-It’s ideal for spotting key researchers and tracking developments in a topic area.
+Research Rabbit allows you to upload your existing research papers and then generates a visual network of related papers and authors.
+It's an excellent tool for identifying key researchers and tracking developments within a specific topic area.

 Strengths